kevinchannon/cppstart/README.md

 ## Get `cppstart`
 `cppstart` is a python application, so you'll need a working Python install to use it.
 Once you have Python, then you can simply do `pip install cppstart` to install cppstart

+### (Meta) dependencies
+The project that you create with cppstart will have a bunch of things that it needs for smooth running.
+These include:
+* Git
+* Some kind of C++ compiler (MSVC++, GCC, Clang, whatever)
+* CMake
+* Conan
+* Clang-Format
+To initialise the project, then you'll need a connection to the internet too, since it will need to pull down Catch2 to use for unit testing your code.

 ## Creating a C++ project
 Say you want to create a new C++ application called "foo" in the current directory.
 Then just do:
 ```shell